Carre's Grammar School: Sport

 As with the curriculum, there are no references to sports being played at Carre's before the 19th century.
 In 1835, the Marquis of Bristol allowed the school to use an acre of land, which probably functioned as a playground.
 Sports fields were not added to the grounds until 1908, but the earliest reports of the school participating in sporting events pre-date this by half a century.
 In the 1860s, the Sleaford Gazette reported on cricket matches with local schools, namely the rival academies run by Mr Boyer and Mr Dibben in Sleaford; by the 1890s, these matches were being organised with more distant schools, like the grammar school at Grantham.
 Athletics were practised at the school as early as 1871 when a sports day was held; the 100 yards and half a mile races, hurdles, the pole jump and throwing the cricket ball were activities in which forms competed.
 Football was played at the school as early as 1895.
 Glebe land was acquired in 1908 for sporting purposes and levelled in the early 1930s.
 A cycling club was formed in the 1940s and badminton was informally organised by pupils by the 1950s; between 1957 and 1960, a portion of land was converted into tennis courts for the school and rugby was introduced in the 1966–67 academic year.

-In 2014–15, the school pitched football, rugby union, basketball, cricket, golf and netball teams.
-In football, the under 12, 13, 14 and 15 football teams won the Kesteven and Sleaford District leagues in 2013/14, while the under 13 and 14 teams won the Lincolnshire Schools' Cup.
-In rugby, the under 14 team was county champions for the same season and the school competes on a national level.

-On 8 May 2019, the school was represented by 16 year 11s in the English Schools FA Boys Under 16s Premier League Elite Schools Cup, they proceeded to win against Shropshire school Thomas Telford at Manchester City's FA Academy Stadium in which the win was decided by a penalty shootout.
-“In truth the whole squad did their job on the day,” said Carre’s head of sport, James Offer.
-“All 16 players played their part in the win."

-English

-In 2021-22, the school took part in the National Rotary Youth Speaks Competition which involved a team of 3 creating and debating a subject of their choice.
-These subjects ranged from tobacco products to the 'super rich'.
-After placing joint first in the Sleaford round, the team placed 2nd in Senior District Final in Grantham, against St George’s Academy, Stamford High School, and the hosts of this round – Priory Ruskin Academy.
-The Senior District Final was held 12 March, 2022.
+In 2025–26, the school pitched football, rugby union, basketball, cricket, golf and netball teams.
+In football, Carre's competes at district, county and national level at all groups, and nominate top-performing players to trial for the Lincolnshire Schools team; Carre's were finalists in the 2008–09 English Schools' Football Association (ESFA) Under 18 Schools' Trophy and have been semifinalists three times (2004–05, 2006–07, and 2013–14).
+The school was also a semifinalist in the ESFA Under 16 Schools' Cup in 2008-9, and won the ESFA Under 16 Elite Schools’ Cup in 2018–19, its first win in a national competition.
+In Rugby, the school competes at district and county level as well as in the Rugby Football Union NatWest Schools’ Vase for Under 15s and Under 18s.
+All age groups enter district and county competitions in basketball and the school competes at district and county level in cricket.
+Carre's hosts Under 13, Under 15 and Under 16 county volleyball competitions, while girls in the sixth form compete regionally in Under 19s netball.